SolidLabResearch/solid-identity-manager/showcase-app/test-cases.md

 ### 2. Page shows error message when extension is not available

-- **Description**:Tests if the app displays an error message when it cannot make a connection to the Solid Identity Extension.
+- **Description**: Tests if the app displays an error message when it cannot make a connection to the Solid Identity Extension.
 - **Test Steps**:
   - Assert the extension is not available.
   - Open the main page.